Research & Publications †

 Dr. Brainard has published numerous scientific journal articles and abstracts, lectured and participated in scientific platform presentations and faculty workshops.
 She is a member of the American Society of Clinical Pathologists, both the Virginia and Ohio Societies of Pathology and the American Society of Cytopathology, among others.
 She is the recipient of the George C. Hoffman Award and the John Beach Hazard Distinguished Teacher Award from Cleveland Clinic’s Division of Pathology and Laboratory Medicine.
 She is a diplomate of anatomic and clinical Pathology, as well as the subspecialty of cytopathology of the American Board of Pathology.

 cytopathology, gynecologic pathology, fine needle aspiration, needle aspiration

-As of 5/28/2013, Dr. Brainard has reported no financial relationship with industry that is applicable to this listing.
-In general, patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
+Clinic's procedures.
+The Cleveland Clinic publicly discloses payments to its physicians and scientists for speaking and consulting of $5,000 or more per year, and any equity, royalties, and fiduciary relationships in companies with which they collaborate.
+The Cleveland Clinic requires its doctors to approve the public disclosures of their scientific collaborations with industry.
+As of 8/31/2014 the review process regarding Dr. Brainard's disclosure had not been completed.
+Patients should feel free to contact their doctor about any of the relationships and how the relationships are overseen by the Cleveland Clinic.
 To learn more about the Cleveland Clinic's policies on collaborations with industry and innovation management, go to our Integrity in Innovation page.